malone46/BewilderHouseOpSource/README.md

 - No collisions with ballons in first level ✅
 - Wall not falling in 5x5 level ✅
 - Black screen when death.
 Can't re-play without restarting the game. ✅
-- Map is not working on that level.
-(Help)
+- Map is not working on that level. ✅ (Semi)
 - OPTIMISE THE GAME !!! ✅ (Mostly)

 # New features: